bwalter/rust-aidl-parser/README.md

 # AIDL parser for Rust

-Parse and validate AIDL files and return for each one an AST and diagnostics.
+Parse and validate AIDL files (or contents).

-To use it, you need to create a [Parser] instance, add the content and get the validation results.

-For convenience, the returned AST can be traversed via the helper functions available in the [traverse] module.
+For each AIDL file, the parser will return:
+- the AST (Abstract Syntax Tree)
+- diagnostics (errors and warnings)

+The [traverse] module contains various helper functions to extract informations from the AST.

 ## Usage